Apple updates the iMac with new Intel processors and a better webcam

 The 27-inch iMac starts at $1,799, is available to order today, and will ship this week.
-The 21.5-inch iMac starts at $1,099 and will ship next week.
+The 21.5-inch iMac, which is shifting to SSDs as standard, starts at $1,099 and will ship next week.
 Apple is also giving the iMac Pro a small spec bump, making the 10-core Intel chips the new baseline for $4,999 — also shipping next week.
 (Oddly, the iMac Pro is not otherwise getting updated.)

 This is not the major redesign that has been rumored (and hoped for), nor is it the first ARM-based Mac.
 Instead, the 2020 iMacs look identical to the last generation, including the large black bezel all the way around the screen and the big metal chin at the bottom.
 Apple says that, as it noted at WWDC, it intends to support Intel-based Macs for many years to come.

-Note: Correction: the original version of this article didn’t specify the 10th Gen Intel chip upgrades do not apply to the 21.5-inch iMac.
-The article has been updated and we regret the error.